How you ask a question can determine the answer you get.

 In many settings — especially those where the vino-cognoscenti gather — the question, “What did you think of that wine?,” will frequently elicit a number between 70 and 100.

 THE IRRELEVANCY OF THE 100-POINT SCALE

-Numerous scholarly article as well as those in the general media have pointed out that, even if the 100-point scale were a good numerical system, the actual ratings are so inconsistent among the best experts that the numbers expounded are mostly worthless.
+Numerous scholarly articles as well as those in the general media have pointed out that, even if the 100-point scale were a good numerical system, the actual ratings are so inconsistent among the best experts that the numbers expounded are mostly worthless.
 (Wine-quality scores mostly random, fail to be repeatable.)

-The best round-up of these flaws was recently published in The Guardian: “Wine-tasting: it’s junk science” which notes that, “Every year Robert Hodgson selects the finest wines from his small California winery and puts them into competitions around the state.
+One of the most thorough round-ups of rating flaws was recently published in The Guardian: “Wine-tasting: it’s junk science” which notes that, “Every year Robert Hodgson selects the finest wines from his small California winery and puts them into competitions around the state.